Cannabis / Marijuana

 Cannabis harm reduction advice

-Taking cannabis always has risks, but the risks are not equal to all people who use it.
+Taking cannabis always has some risks, but the risks are not equal to all people who use it.
 Someone who smokes it heavily on a daily basis from their teenage years is more likely to notice negative effects on their life and health, whereas occasional users are much less likely to, as long as they can avoid becoming regular users.
 Decisions to avoid cannabis, to use smaller quantities, to use it less frequently and to use it in different ways can all reduce the risks of harm you face.

 Could you avoid it?
 Could you use less?